flatrocks/ansible-sftp/README.md

 The following role variables are relevant:

 * `sftp_home_partition`: The partition where SFTP users' home directories will be located.
 Defaults to "/home".
+* `sftp_chroot_partition`: The partition where the SFTP users' chroot directories will be located.
+If not set, the `sftp_home_partition` value is used.
 * `sftp_group_name`: The name of the Unix group to which all SFTP users must belong.
 Defaults to "sftpusers".
 * `sftp_directories`: A list of directories that need to be created automatically by default for all SFTP user.
 Defaults to a blank list (i.e. "[]").
   * Values can be plain strings, or dictionaries containing `name` and (optionally) `mode` key/value pairs.